Why Are Costs Rising for HVAC Service, Parts, and Repairs This Summer?

-The demand for air conditioning parts, new units and repairs tends to spike when the weather heats up.
-And our industry is accustomed to receiving price increases from manufacturers on a yearly basis.
+The demand for air conditioning parts, new units, and repairs tend to spike when the weather heats up.
+And our industry is accustomed to receiving price increases from manufacturers yearly.
 These issues we expect.

 But this year, the COVID-19 pandemic has created a perfect storm that is making HVAC parts and equipment more expensive than usual at this time of year.
 The pandemic has reduced the supplies of raw materials and created labor shortages in factories that make the parts and equipment we need.